 In order to produce such an output, the MM algorithm first constructs the network X = (VX, EX) corresponding to the original weighted constraint graph G = (V, E) (after the weights of A, B, C were reduced by 1 unit each).
-The set of vertices VX is the union of $VX_1$ and $VX_2$ where the vertices in $VX_1$ correspond to the vertices in V, vertices in $VX_2$ correspond to the edges in E. An edge $ex \in EX$ would be created between $vx_1 \in VX_1$ and $vx_2 \in VX_2$ if the vertex in V corresponding to the $vx_1$ is an endpoint of an edge in E corresponding to $vx_2$ .
+The set of vertices VX is the union of VX_1 and VX_2 where the vertices in VX_1 correspond to the vertices in VX_1 correspond to the vertices in VX_2 correspond to the edges in E. An edge $ex \in EX$ would be created between $vx_1 \in VX_1$ and $vx_2 \in VX_2$ if the vertex in V corresponding to the vx_1 is an endpoint of an edge in E corresponding to vx_2 .
 The edge ex has infinite capacity.
-All the vertices in $VX_1$ are connected to the special vertex called Sink.
-The capacity of connecting edges is equal to the weight of the corresponding vertices in V. For example, the left half of Figure 19 shows the bipartite graph corresponding to the constraint graph of Figure 18.
-Next the maximum flow in the network X is found, with vertices in $VX_2$ being source vertices of capacity equal to the weights of the corresponding edges in E. See the right half of Figure 19 (thick edges have non-zero flow).
+All the vertices in VX_1 are connected to the special vertex called Sink.
+The capacity of connecting edges is equal to the weight of the corresponding to the constraint graph of Figure 19 shows the bipartite graph corresponding to the constraint graph of Figure 18.
+Next the maximum flow in the network X is found, with vertices in VX_2 being source vertices of capacity equal to the weights of the corresponding edges in E. See the right half of Figure 19 (thick edges have non-zero flow).

-The maximum flow found in X induces a partition of the original graph G into a partially ordered set of strongly connected components-giving a sequence of solvable subgraphs of G, provided G is well-constrained-as in Figure 18, according to the following rules: if the flow in X from the vertex $z \in VX_2$ that is connected to the vertices $x, y \in VX_1$ is sent toward x, then in the graph G, the edge corresponding to x (between vertices x and y) becomes an oriented edge directed from x to x.
-If the flow from x is sent toward both x and y, then the edge is bidirected toward both x and y.
-(Recall that a strongly connected component S in this directed graph is a subgraph such that for any two vertices $a, b \in S$ , there is an oriented path from a to b.)
+The maximum flow found in X induces a partition of the original graph G into a partially ordered set of strongly connected components-giving a sequence of solvable subgraphs of G, provided G is well-constrained-as in Figure 18, according to the following rules: if the flow in X from the vertex $z \in VX_2$ that is connected to the vertices $x, y \in VX_1$ is sent toward x, then in the graph G, the edge corresponding to z (between vertices x and y) becomes an oriented edge directed from y to x.
+If the flow from z is sent toward both x and y, then the edge is bidirected toward both x and y.
+(Recall that a strongly connected component S in this directed graph is a subgraph such that for any two vertices $a, b \in S$, there is an oriented path from a to b.)
 The partial ordering of components is induced as follows.
 Let K and L be two strongly connected components in the oriented version of G. If all the edges between vertices of K and L are pointing toward L, then L should be simplified after K.